 Go off-the-beaten-track to the majestic historical city of Coimbra, and explore the underrated Tavira and more of the eastern Algarve's quieter coast.
 Finally, give the fairytale town of Sintra what it deserves: a few days more than a day trip.

-You can take your time enjoying the fruits of Portugal's vineyards, too.
-Don't forget the island of Madeira, too.
-There's more than just wine to enjoy, but you'll still soak up Funchal's world-class wineries at a slower pace.
+You can take your time enjoying the fruits of Portugal's vineyards, too, and don't forget the island of Madeira.
+It has more than just wine to enjoy, but you'll still soak up Funchal's world-class wineries at a slower pace.

-With September highs climbing to 27ºC, Portugal may still be a tad too warm for travellers better equipped to deal with cooler temps.
-However, it's good to know that things tend to simmer down some in the evenings, making strolls to local bars for drinks and petiscos (the snackier version of Spanish tapas) extremely pleasant.
+Portugal may still be a tad too warm in September for travellers better equipped to dealing with cooler temps.
+However, it's good to know that things tend to simmer down in the evenings, making strolls to local bars for drinks and petiscos (the snackier version of Spanish tapas) extremely pleasant.